MikeWoodward/UT330B/Documentation/documentation.rst

 How the I found the commands and data
 -------------------------------------

-I did this with a great deal of help from Philip Gladstone.
+I did this with a great deal of help from `Philip Gladstone <https://github.com/pjsg/>`_.

 We set up a Windows machine and installed the UT330 software.
 We also installed USB monitoring software.
 This monitoring software displayed all of the data exchanged between the UT330B device and the UT330 software.